Zooce/zomb-file/README.md

 ]
 ```

-If the macro has parameters, you pass them just like you would to a function (in common languages, that is).
+If the macro has parameters, you pass them just like you would to a function (in common programming languages, that is).

 ```
 $person(name, job) = {